 The use of “everlasting” here shows that God’s judgment is final with no appeal (Hebrews 6:2) and is “unquenchable” (Mark 9:43).
 This is not remedial but retributive justice.
-It is not temporary but final judgment.
-It is of unlimited duration of time–eternal, as God’s eternal power and divine nature are “everlasting” (Romans 1:20; 16:26).
+It is not a temporary but final judgment.
+It is of an unlimited duration of time–eternal, as God’s eternal power and divine nature are “everlasting” (Romans 1:20; 16:26).

 Note the parallel between “everlasting punishment” and “eternal life.”
 If heaven is to possess eternal life, then hell is everlasting punishment.
 Everlasting punishment lasts as long as eternal life.
 If we shorten hell, we shorten heaven.

 “And these will go away into everlasting punishment, but the righteous into eternal life” (Matthew 25:46).

 “Everlasting destruction” ultimately means that those without Christ will lose everything that gives worth to our existence.
 We see that worth in the next two clauses.

 Non-Christians incur eternal destruction because of God’s justice.

 God is always consistent with Himself.
 He always uses proper legal procedure in passing out judgment.